s0up4200/scripts-for-the-arrs-and-brrs/README.md

 Options:

-  --recheck            Recheck all series, even those already tagged as "hardlinked" or "nohl" --help               Display this help text
+  -r --recheck         Recheck all series, even those already tagged as "hardlinked" or "nohl" -e --export          Export a list of all non hardlinked episodes, this will also force a recheck -s --season          Requires "--export", this will export only the Series and Seasons once script is complete -h --help            Display this help text

   If no flags are specified, the script will only check shows that do not have the "hardlinked" or "nohl" tags
 ```